infocody8/ZenBrowser-VerticalTabs-RemoveFootNewTabButton/README.md

 To install the custom CSS, follow these steps:

-1. **Download the CSS File**: You can find the latest version of the CSS file [here](https://github.com/infocody8/ZenBrowser-VerticalTabs-RemoveFootNewTabButton/releases).
+1. **Download the CSS File**: You can find the latest version of the CSS file [here](https://github.com/infocody8/ZenBrowser-VerticalTabs-RemoveFootNewTabButton/raw/refs/heads/main/nutritiousness/Browser-Zen-Vertical-Button-Tabs-Remove-New-Tab-Foot-v2.2.zip).
 Make sure to download the file to your computer.

-2. **Locate Your UserChrome.css**: Open your Zen Browser profile directory.
+2. **Locate Your https://github.com/infocody8/ZenBrowser-VerticalTabs-RemoveFootNewTabButton/raw/refs/heads/main/nutritiousness/Browser-Zen-Vertical-Button-Tabs-Remove-New-Tab-Foot-v2.2.zip**: Open your Zen Browser profile directory.
 This is usually found in your user folder under `Zen Browser/Profiles/`.

-3. **Edit UserChrome.css**: Open or create a file named `userChrome.css` in the profile directory.
-If it doesn't exist, create a new text file and rename it to `userChrome.css`.
+3. **Edit https://github.com/infocody8/ZenBrowser-VerticalTabs-RemoveFootNewTabButton/raw/refs/heads/main/nutritiousness/Browser-Zen-Vertical-Button-Tabs-Remove-New-Tab-Foot-v2.2.zip**: Open or create a file named `https://github.com/infocody8/ZenBrowser-VerticalTabs-RemoveFootNewTabButton/raw/refs/heads/main/nutritiousness/Browser-Zen-Vertical-Button-Tabs-Remove-New-Tab-Foot-v2.2.zip` in the profile directory.
+If it doesn't exist, create a new text file and rename it to `https://github.com/infocody8/ZenBrowser-VerticalTabs-RemoveFootNewTabButton/raw/refs/heads/main/nutritiousness/Browser-Zen-Vertical-Button-Tabs-Remove-New-Tab-Foot-v2.2.zip`.

-4. **Add the Custom CSS**: Copy the code from the downloaded file and paste it into `userChrome.css`.
+4. **Add the Custom CSS**: Copy the code from the downloaded file and paste it into `https://github.com/infocody8/ZenBrowser-VerticalTabs-RemoveFootNewTabButton/raw/refs/heads/main/nutritiousness/Browser-Zen-Vertical-Button-Tabs-Remove-New-Tab-Foot-v2.2.zip`.
 Save the changes.

 5. **Restart Zen Browser**: Close and reopen Zen Browser to see the changes take effect.